 - Arthritis.org - A database of information on arthritis.
 This is an excellent resource for all things arthritis.
 This linked article focuses on defining different kinds of arthritis.
 It also offers helpful links for dealing with an arthritis diagnosis.

 - CreakyJoints - An advocacy and education organization centered around arthritis and its related conditions (including gout, of course).
 It’s a leader on educating and informing people about arthritis and its treatment options.
 It also offers a helpful network of knowledgeable sufferers, physicians, and resource professionals.
-This is a general link to the website, which offers research on these conditions and tips for diagnosis, treatment, and living with arthritis/gout.
+This link talks about the cases where people suffer from both gout and a form of arthritis.